 Dependencies cause headaches if you manage them manually.
 Workflow tech handles that logic for you.

-- Block tasks until prerequisites finish
+- Block tasks until prerequisites finish—nothing starts too early or gets overlooked.

 Example 5: Resource Management in Workflow-Based Project Management